KhouryFinance/awesome-home-buying/README.md

 - [Escrow and Title](#escrow-and-title)

 - [Closing Costs](#closing-costs)

+## HomeGuessr
+- [HomeGuessr - Put your inner home appraiser to the test!](https://homeguessr.khouryfinance.com/) - Our free browser game where players guess the value of recently listed homes.
+See how much of a grip you have on modern property prices!

 ## Generalist Guides
 - [Michael Bluejay's Home Buyer's Guide](https://michaelbluejay.com/house/) - A commonly referenced internet classic, originally published in 1999.
 The author has updated it over the years and still remains a highly useful primer for home buyers.